RexJustesen/writing-knowledge-graph/PRD/prd.md

 - Database schema design for hierarchical act structure

 ### Appendix C: Design Mockups
+- Homepage and project card designs and interactions
+- Project creation and management flows
+- Cross-project search and reference interfaces
 - Act navigation bar designs and interactions
-- Act creation and management flows
-- Cross-act search and reference interfaces
 - Act-specific visual themes and customization options

 ---

 **Document End**

-*This PRD serves as the foundation for developing a revolutionary writing tool that prioritizes visual story structure organized by acts.
-The act-based canvas system reduces complexity while maintaining the core value of visual organization and rapid access to story elements.
-The success of this prototype depends on seamless act navigation while preserving the intuitive mind-map approach within each act's canvas.*
+*This PRD serves as the foundation for developing a revolutionary writing tool that prioritizes project management and visual story structure organized by acts.
+The project homepage provides a central hub for managing multiple stories, while the act-based canvas system within each project reduces complexity and maintains the core value of visual organization and rapid access to story elements.
+The success of this prototype depends on seamless navigation between projects and acts while preserving the intuitive mind-map approach within each project's structure.*